dimama-903/SC00041_Weather/README.md

 ## What output to expect
 Multi-panel plots, one for each year.
 Each panel of each plot shows 12 months on the x-axis.
 For each month, a bar representing montly percipitation (right y-axis) and line with points representing average montly temperature (left y-axis) will be shown.

+The output is currently saved in "/output/weather_plot.png" but the destination can be changed in the R script.